Candida Martinelli's Italophile Site

 • Often no amounts are given at all for ingredients, which means you will have to use your best judgment, and adjust the recipe according to how the first try comes out, so the second try will be better.

-• Oil is never specified as being olive oil or vegetable oil.
+• Oil is rarely specified as being olive oil.
 A general rule of thumb today in the Mediterranean is that for meat, fish and vegetables, olive oil is used.
 For sweets, generally animal fat or vegetable oil is used, such as sesame oil [not the Chinese condiment] or sunflower oil.
 For some sweets recipes, you might even want to use walnut or hazelnut oil.
-In Andalucía, they do use a very light variety of olive oil (the very last pressing, pomace) for frying sweets as well as meat pastries.
+In Andalucía, they use a very light variety of olive oil (the very last pressing, pomace) for frying sweets and meat pastries.
+Andi in Morrocco, they use Argan oil at times, and often mix peanut oil with olive oil if the cooking is at a very high temperature, because peanut oil doesn't burn in the high heat.

 • There is a lot of oil used in these recipes, much more than we are used to today.
 With our sedentary lives, central heating, air conditioning, and the internal combustion engine, we do not need all the calories they needed in 1200.
 You should consider using less oil than specified in the recipes, when you can get away with it.